Special Events – 2014 Los Angeles

-The Cine Gear Expo 2013 Cinematography Lifetime Achievement Award will be presented to Haskell Wexler, ASC in recognition of the significant contributions he has made to advancing the art and craft of Cinematography.
+The Cine Gear Expo 2014 Cinematography Lifetime Achievement Award will be presented to Mr. Adam Greenberg, ASC in recognition of the significant contributions he has made to advancing the art and craft of Cinematography.

-The Awards ceremony is part of the VIP Party at the Paramount Theater in Hollywood.
+The Awards ceremony is part of the Awards Party at the Paramount Theater in Hollywood.

 Technical Lifetime Achievement Award